-Can I protect my NCB?
+Can I protect my no claims bonus?

-Many insurers offer no claims protection for a small fee.
+Many insurers offer NCB protection for a small fee.
 This means that if you make a claim for something like damage caused by a storm, if your car is stolen, or hit by an uninsured driver then you won't lose your NCB.

-Can I transfer my NCB?
+Can I transfer my no claims bonus?

-It's a good idea to get your no claims bonus letter when your policy’s finished, and shop around to get the most out of your discount.
-Visit the AA directly for more information on car insurance and to see the different levels of cover we provide.
+It's a good idea to get your NCB letter when your policy ends, and shop around to get the most out of your discount.
+Visit the AA directly for more information on car insurance and to see the levels of cover we provide.